 The second incredible feat that Andrea and the KCT have accomplished is a unique partnership with the forestry industry on the South Island.
 It is no surprise that an industry working with millions of acres of alpine forest in the country would have frequent run-ins with the cheeky and sometimes destructive kea.
 Downtime from kea-damaged equipment causes productivity loss.
 Working side by side with the KCT, the New Zealand Forestry Association developed a set of Kea Forestry Guidelines.
 These guidelines inform forestry crews as to what to do when keas are present in their logging areas.
 This partnership has proved vital in helping the logging teams minimize kea impact on their equipment, as well as minimizing destruction to kea nest sites by logging crews.
 As of this spring, four different companies have adopted these guidelines as protocol for working in kea habitats.

-KCT has launched an amazing new citizen science program to monitor kea populations and activity.
+KCT supported the Arthur’s Pass Kea Team in launching an amazing new citizen science program to monitor kea populations and activity.
 When hikers, bikers, trampers, travelers or virtually anyone sees a kea, they can document the sighting in the KeaDatabase.
 I made several entries into the database during my trip.
 For every wild kea I saw, I recorded the color of its leg band, sex, group size, and estimated age.